Introduction to OS Alternatives

 List of OS Alternatives

 Though there are several kinds of Alternatives to OS available in the market, the major market is covered by Microsoft Windows, Mac OS X and Linux, where Window is leading the market due to it ’s easy GUI interface.
-Now we will be looking into each of the OS alternatives in details.
+Now we will be looking into each of the OS alternatives in detail.

 1. Microsoft Windows